Eigenvalues of Brownian Motions on $\mathrm{GL}(N,\mathbb{C})$: Introduction

-for small $\varepsilon$, and hence $ B^N(t)\approx B^N(t-\varepsilon)(I+W^N(\varepsilon)) \,. $ The robust behavior of singular values of the elliptic Ginibre matrix $W^N(\varepsilon)$ can thence be parlayed into good behavior of singular values for $B^N(t)-zI$.
-We note that the basic strategy of exploiting more tractable randomness in the Lie algebra was brilliantly used in \cite{RudelsonVershynin2014} for the setting of the orthogonal and unitary groups.
+for small $\varepsilon$, and hence $B(t)\approx B(t-\varepsilon)(I+W(\varepsilon))$.
+The robust behavior of singular values of the elliptical Ginibre matrix $W(\varepsilon)$ can thence be parlayed into good behavior of singular values for $B_0B(t)-zI$.
+We note that the basic strategy of exploiting more tractable randomness in the Lie algebra was brilliantly used in \cite{RudelsonVershynin2014} to bound the smallest singular value of Haar unitary/orthogonal perturbations of arbitrary matrices.
 In that argument the analogue of the step \eqref{Ceps} is elementary, whereas here we rely on Theorem \ref{thm.2}, the key technical innovation of this work.

-We use this framework (fleshed out in Section \ref{section.concentration}) to prove Proposition \ref{prop:smallsv} below, which gives quantitative lower bounds on the singular values of arbitrary shifts of $B_0^NB^N(t)$, holding with high probability.
-We also provide a second proof of anti-concentration of mesoscopic scale singular values in Section \ref{sect.analytic.approach}, using the PDE methods pioneered in \cite{DHKBrown,HallHo2023} (for the case of initial condition $B_0^N=I$, but yielding finer regularity).
-Finally, Section \ref{sect.final} then shows how those estimates are used to prove the requisite convergence in Theorem \ref{thm.main}; see also Section \ref{sect.Brown.meas} for a bigger picture discussion of the Hermitization procedure we generally follow here.